Nicholas Davies (journalist)

 Nicholas Alan Francis Benedict Davies (14 March 1937 - 28 January 2016), also known as Nick Davies, was a journalist and author, formerly foreign editor of the Daily Mirror.
 He was closely associated with Robert Maxwell, and was the centre of considerable UK media attention in 1991 after he was accused in Seymour Hersh's book The Samson Option of involvement in Israeli arms deals and of passing the location of Mordechai Vanunu to the Mossad.
 In response, Maxwell and Davies sued for libel and Hersh and his publisher, Faber & Faber counter-sued.
 Maxwell's suit ended when he died and Davies did not pursue the case.
-The two suits were resolved when the Mirror Group apologised to Hersh and paid substantial on behalf of Maxwell after Maxwell's death.
+The two suits were resolved when the Mirror Group apologised to Hersh and paid substantial damages on behalf of Maxwell after Maxwell's death.

 Journalistic career

 Davies began his career with the Birmingham Post and Mail, and joined Mirror Group Newspapers in 1961 as a foreign correspondent and investigative reporter.
 He served as foreign editor of the Daily Mirror for 14 years until he was sacked by Maxwell in 1991.
 Davies later went on to publish stories and a book about working with Maxwell, as well as books about the British royal family and Northern Ireland.

 Davies was the first in the mass media to identify the victim of the 2007 royal blackmail plot, despite a court order preventing the person being named in the United Kingdom.
 His book on Maxwell was entitled Death of a Tycoon: An Insider's Account of the Rise and Fall of Robert Maxwell.
 In it he speculated that Maxwell had been killed, but also found that Maxwell may have committed suicide.

 He was referred to as "Kite" by the satirical magazine Private Eye, because his stories were supposed to be "fliers".
 He has been confused with another British journalist of the same name when they were working in the same building.